 Pour cake batter evenly into prepared cake pans.
 Bake for 30-35 minutes or until a toothpick inserted comes out clean with few crumbs.
 Transfer to a wire rack and allow to cool completely.

 To make frosting:

 In a medium saucepan over medium heat, pour in sweetened condensed milk, butter, salt and cocoa powder.
 Cook for 15-20 minutes, stirring constantly.
 This step is very important.
 If you leave it, it will burn.
 You also want to essentially remove as much water from the condensed milk to ensure a thick spread for the cake.
 You'll know you've reached consistency by 'cutting' into the mixture with a wooden spoon and it's slow to come back together.
 If you shortcut this step, you'll end up with runny frosting.
 The finished product is almost a caramel-like consistency.

 Once desired consistency is reached, remove from heat.
 Transfer to a shallow dish and allow to cool to room temperature.
-Place in refrigerator for about 30 minutes.
+Place in refrigerator for about 30 minutes to one hour.

 Using an offset spatula, completely cover top of one cake round.
 Place the other round on top and cover the rest of the cake with the frosting.
-Cover entire surface, both top and sides with quality chocolate sprinkles.
-I say quality because there are a LOT of sprinkles on the cake.
+Cover entire surface, both top and sides with quality chocolate sprinkles or the top with Crispearls if using those.
+If using sprinkles, use quality sprinkles because there are a LOT of sprinkles on the cake.
 You don't want to ruin the flavour by using mediocre sprinkles.
 Trust me.
 You will taste the difference.